Rottenburg witch trials: End and evaluation

 In 1613, Jakob Hallritter of the University of Tübingen proved that the allegations against a group of women then held in prison were not legally proven, a principle which prevented further witch trials in Rottenburg.
 The Rottenburg witch trials were notable for continuing almost without pause for almost four decades.
 The reason to why they were able to continue for so long has been attributed to its character.

-The famous mass trials of Trier witch trials, Würzburg witch trials and Bamberg witch trials were also big mass trials, but were ended by the authorities when they became indiscriminate and anyone regardless of class or sex could be arrested, and thus became a threat to the authorities themselves.
+The trials at Trier, Würzburg and Bamberg were also big mass trials, but were ended by the authorities when they became indiscriminate and anyone -- regardless of class or sex -- could be arrested, and thus became a threat to the authorities themselves.
 In contrast, the victims of the Rottenburg witch trials were almost all poor women: the trials generally did not expand beyond that category, and were therefore not considered threatening by the authorities, who practiced and maintained a tight control over the proceedings, and saw no reason to stop them.